How long will it take to get an independent board seat?

 By addressing my 3 pillars to gaining a board seat, you will answer these three questions and provide yourself with the framework, process, and tools to get appointed.

-I have been successfully involved with putting people on boards for almost twenty years.
-I have spoken to hundreds of board chairs and successful board directors during that time.
-What became clear to me was that there are three areas or pillars that result in a successful board appointment.
+For nearly two decades, I have specialized in working with aspiring and experienced directors to secure board appointments.
+During that time, I have spoken to hundreds of board chairs and successful board directors.
+What became clear to me was that there are three fundamental pillars that lead to a successful board appointment.

 These 3 pillars are ASPIRATION, ARTICULATION & APPLICATION.
 If you are not successful in gaining an independent board seat within 12 months, you are likely doing at least one of three things wrong.

-Once you start talking to people about getting a board seat, I can assure you that “What boards do you want to sit on?” is one of the most common questions you will be asked.
-Providing these responses will result in them labelling you as poorly organized, not serious or opportunistic.
-They are likely to dismiss your board aspiration.
-None of these are outcomes you want when we know that 65% of people are directly appointed to a board through a personal or professional connection.
+Once you start talking to people about pursuing a board seat, I can assure you that “What boards do you want to sit on?” is one of the most common questions you will be asked.
+Providing lackluster responses will lead them to view you as disorganized and opportunistic.
+Leaving them no other option but to dismiss your board aspiration.
+Not the outcome you want, given that 65% of people are directly appointed to a board through a personal or professional connection.

 The second element of the aspiration pillar is ensuring your board aspirations are realistic and achievable.
-For example, you are unlikely to be appointed as an independent board director of Amazon without extensive experience in senior executive roles, governance, boards, retail and/or logistics.
+For example, you are unlikely to be appointed as an independent director of the Amazon board without extensive experience in senior executive roles, governance, corporate boards, retail, technology, and/or logistics.

-The second aspect of articulating is being able to express your value at the board level.
-You must consider what organizations want from successful board candidates and then be able to address what you have to offer clearly.
+The second aspect of articulating is expressing your value at the board level.
+You must consider what organizations want in successful board candidates and clearly articulate what you have to offer.
 You need to be able to do this formally, informally, verbally, and on paper.
-These statements can then be incorporated into your board profile and pitch.
+These statements should be incorporated into your board profile and pitch.

-The key to the Application pillar is perseverance.
-Like many things, the harder you work, the more likely you will succeed.
-However, when it comes to gaining a board seat, working cleverly is as vital as working hard.
+Perserverance is the key to the Application pillar.
+Like many things, the harder you work, the more likely you are to succeed.
+However, when it comes to gaining a board seat, working strategically is as imperative as working with commitment.
 You need to determine where best to devote your efforts.
-That means recognizing the four ways board appointments are made:
+That means considering the four ways board appointments are made:

 • Through personal connections,